The man repented of his sins before Jesus Christ.

 The United States has a distinctive geography of religion because of its unmatched religious diversity.
 Baptists and other conservative fundamentalist groups are common in the Bible Belt region in the South.
 Lutherans dominate most of the Upper Midwest, influenced by Scandinavian settlement of the region.

-Roman Catholics are strong in the northeast United States and southern Louisiana but are also found in large numbers in the southwest part of the country, which has a strong Mexican influence.
-The Church of Jesus Christ of Latter-day Saints, or the Mormon Church, is concentrated in Utah and other parts of the Mountain West.
+Roman Catholics are strong in the northeast United States and southern but are also found in large numbers in the southwest part of the country, which has a strong Mexican influence.
+The Church of Jesus Christ of Latter-day Saints, or the Mormon Church, is concentrated in and other parts of the Mountain West.
 Other smaller denominational religions, often at the county or local level, also exist.
 These "religious islands” are influenced by the presence of small ethnic groups, religious universities, and other religious group concentrations.

 Islam, like Christianity, is proselytic and monotheistic.
 It is common in Southwest Asia, northern Africa, and parts of Southeast Asia.
 Its prophet, Muhammad (570?–632), gained many converts during his lifetime, but the faith has spread worldwide since his death.
-Today there are over 1 billion Muslims worldwide, distributed among two main divisions.
-Shiites constitute about 10 to 15 percent of all Muslims and are mainly found in Iran and Iraq.
+Today there are over 1 billion Muslims worldwide, distributed among 2 main divisions.
+Shiites constitute about 10 to 15 percent of all Muslims and are mainly found in and .
 Sunni Muslims, the largest group, are common in other Muslim-dominated areas, such as North Africa.

 Hinduism, which has no specific founder, is a polytheistic faith common in India.
 It evolved over a 4,000- year period as indigenous faiths and cultural practices merged with a religion brought to India by Aryans tribes.
 Today, Hinduism is made up of numerous sects and splinter groups such as Sikhism and Jainism.
 Perhaps the most prominent offshoot of Hinduism is Buddhism.
 This widespread religious faith is especially common in East and Southeast Asia.
 It was founded in India around 525 by Siddhartha Gautama, called the Buddha.
 Buddhism had the tendency to merge with native religions, and as it spread, it created divisions including Lamaism, Mahayaha, and Zen Buddhism.

 Another religion worthy of mention is Judaism.
 Associated with the Jewish people, this monotheistic, ethnic faith of many subgroups is widely dispersed across the globe in small clusters.
 Many Jews are found in North America and Europe.
-Eighty percent of the population of the country of Israel is Jewish.
+Eighty percent of the population of the country of is Jewish.

 There are also several parts of the globe where animistic or traditional religions are found.
-Animism is common in less developed parts of Africa, South America, Southeast Asia, New Guinea, and Australia.
+Animism is common in less developed parts of Africa, , Southeast Asia, New Guinea, and Australia.
 What makes animism especially interesting is that each tribe has its own unique belief system that creates distinctive practices and geographies.

 The second theme of the geography of religion, religious ecology, deals with how different religions perceive and interact with their natural environments.
 For example, geographers analyze environmental attitudes of various faiths, because some religions appear to promote preservation and others seem to encourage environmental exploitation.
 Many faiths also view natural features as sacred, including rivers, forests, springs, and mountains.